Abramson Cancer Center of the University of Pennsylvania

 The University of Pennsylvania Health System, Philadelphia, PA 1-800-789-PENN © 2007, The Trustees of the University of Pennsylvania

-Jun 30, 2014 - Application of recently published appropriate-use criteria suggests Mohs micrographic surgery can be used in nearly three-quarters of skin cancers, according to a study published in the July issue of the Journal of the American Academy of Dermatology.
+Jun 9, 2011 - Mohs micrographic surgery may effectively treat and prevent tumor recurrence in patients with cutaneous leiomyosarcoma, according to a study published in the June issue of the Journal of the American Academy of Dermatology.

 Feb 11, 2013